 Recently I was using wireless to connect to wireless network in Windows Server 2012 R2.
 After Windows server 2012 R2 installation, we need to configure in Server Manager to use wireless in Windows server 2012.
 There we need to choose “Wireless LAN Service” feature in Windows Server 2012 R2.
 You can also read: How to Enable wireless in Windows Server 2012 R2?
 Remember after enabling you to need to restart the machine.

 I was using wifi in Windows server operating system but suddenly it stopped working.
 So by mistakenly disable wifi in windows server 2012 r2 os.

 I can not see a wireless symbol in the notification area.
 It looks like below:

 First thing I checked was if Wireless LAN Service is installed properly or not.
 To check, Open Server Manager and then in the Add Roles and Features Wizard, in the Features section check if Wireless LAN Service is installed properly or not.

 In my case, it was installed properly and it looks like below:

 To resolve the issue I need to enable the “Ralink Wi-FI Adapter” in the Device Manager.
 Search for Device Manager in Windows Server 2012 R2 and then in the Device Manager, expand Network adapters and then Select “Ralink RT3290 802.11bgn Wi-Fi Adapter” and click on Enable/Disable button like below:

-- Create Windows Virtual Machine in Microsoft Azure Step by Step Guide
+- Windows Server 2016 Installation Step by Step

 - How to install and configure Active directory windows server 2012 r2

-- How to create a new user in windows server 2016
+- How to enable hibernate in windows server 2016?

 I hope this tutorial helps to enable wireless in Windows server 2012 R2.